 My approach to fishing these locations is to keep it really simple.

-I like to put a couple out of free-lined baits with a pinfish or pigfish and one with a threadfin hearing if available over the structure or just in front of the up current side.
+I like to put a couple out of free-lined baits with a pinfish or pigfish and one with a threadfin herring if available over the structure or just in front of the up current side.
 To complement this, I’ll put a 1/2 oz to 3/4 oz sliding egg sinker, some times pegged, sometimes just as a knocker rig free to slide to the hook.
 There are advantages to both.
 At certain times of the year I will go to heavier Revolving spool rigs to turn big Gag Grouper that show up.
+(Winter and Spring)

 For Snapper and Permit, I’ll use smaller Shimano Stradic 4000’s spooled with 6 lb dia.
 20 lb test Power Pro Braid.
 I’ve tried most of the rest of the braids and always come back to Power Pro even when Im offered the other brands free.
 The characteristics of the power pro including castability, durability and strength in my opinion is unmatched.

 On trick I like to employ is also Trolling the structure.
 Pulling shallow or deep diving plugs can produce some outsized catches on Groupers, Cobia, Jacks, Kings and Bonita.
+I try to keep 1 or 2 rods ready for trolling should anything present.
+Trolling on arrival to your spots before setting up can offer some fun surprises!

 Book your Wreck or Reef Fishing trip on Sanibel Captiva with Capt Paul Primeaux Charters.